adam2am/anti-mouse/less-motion/#features.md

 # Completed already
+        #1m #3w #пн #2025 / #2025_01_13 #winter
+- great, but now when I quit the editing mode (after holding caps) it's registering the release (capslock up) and activating shifted keys for some reason but I want to track only fast taps

+- kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased because when I just hold Caps->wanna edit faster same thing with a double caps => track if there was 1 release + 2nd press

 #12m #5w #2024
 - alt+tab lost it functionality cuz it's sending tab when detected in combination with CapsLock : made the Hotif context for a tab activation